 The Alaska Community Foundation (ACF) is no longer accepting applications for the Alaska Native Social Justice Fund.
 This opportunity was open from January 14, 2019, until 5:00 PM on Wednesday, February 20, 2019.

 The Alaska Community Foundation’s goals for the Alaska Native Social Justice Fund grant cycle are to support strategic collaborations that prioritize leadership development and allow Alaska Native communities to use their own voices to identify and address the social justice issues that are the most important to their communities.
-These may include, but are not limited to access to and use of traditional resources, over-representation in the prison system, under-representation in the political process, and unequal access to education.
+These may include, but are not limited to access to and use of traditional resources, over-representation in the prison system, under-representation in the political process, and access to education.
 We invite you to submit a proposal to meet this goal.

 In 2017, The Alaska Community Foundation (ACF) received a generous grant of $300,000 from the Marguerite Casey Foundation to support Alaska Native-led social justice efforts through 2019.
 ACF will use the Marguerite Casey Foundation grant to run two Alaska Native Social Justice Fund grant cycles in 2018 and 2019 that support Alaska Native-led social justice efforts.
 The Alaska Native Social Justice Fund is a sister program to The Social Justice Fund for Alaska, which was created in 2015 when John Rubini and Clare Bertucio made a generous $1 million pledge to support organizations leading progressive and social justice work in Alaska.

 Those interested in applying are strongly encouraged to call ACF staff prior to submitting an online application.

 For detailed guidelines on eligibility and how to submit an online application, please review the guidelines and tutorials below: